-At a high level, seller financing (also know as a ‘seller note’) is a loan the current owner of a business (seller) provides to the prospective new owner (buyer) to cover a portion, or the full amount of the purchase price.
+At a high level, seller financing (also know as a ‘seller note’) is a loan the current owner of a business (seller) provides to the prospective new owner (buyer) to cover a portion of the purchase price.

 At first glance, many sellers are hesitant to provide seller financing based on the perceived risk that the buyer won’t pay them back.
-In reality, however, seller financing can benefit both the buyer and the seller.
-It can give buyers access to capital to buy a given business while helping sellers attract more buyers and ultimately get more money on the sale.
+In reality, however, seller financing can benefit all parties.
+It can give buyers access to capital to buy a given business while helping sellers attract more buyers, and earn more money on the sale.
 Some examples of these benefits for the seller include:

-- Peace of Mind - you will have more control over the selling process, and you will better understand the buyer so that you know that your business will be in good hands
+- Mental relief- Selling a business is a two-way street.
+Offering seller financing will give you more control over the selling process, and you will better understand the buyer so that you know that your business will be in good hands.

 What Does the Process Look Like?

-Remember, an ownership transition of a business is a two-way street.
-Just as a prospective buyer will conduct their due diligence to inspect the overall competency and opportunity of a business, a seller should always thoroughly assess the buyer - especially if the offer includes a seller note.
+As mentioned above, an ownership transition of a business is a two-way street.
+Just as a prospective buyer will conduct their due diligence to inspect the overall competency and opportunity of a business, a seller should always thoroughly assess the buyer- especially if the offer includes a seller note.
 In such cases, the seller acts a lot like a bank does when providing financing.
-They can (and should) check out the prospective buyer’s professional background, reason for purchasing the business, financial qualifications - including personal financial statements & a credit check, as well as any other relevant information needed to weigh this financial decision.
+They can (and should) check out the prospective buyer’s professional background, reason for purchasing the business, financial qualifications - including personal financial statements, a credit check, as well as any other relevant information needed to weigh this financial decision.
 Sellers can also request collateral to further secure the loan.
-It is in the seller’s best interest to perform all these checks because after all, the goal is to get the money back, plus interest (we’ll talk about that a little later).
+It is in the seller’s best interest to perform all these checks, because after all, the goal is to get your money back (plus interest).